ashleyh/unaizalakain.github.io/_posts/2013-12-19-self-referenced-template-inheritance-with-django.markdown

 The motivation behind SRTI is simple: we want the users to be able to overwrite certain blocks of other templates without the need of copy-pasting the original template all over again.
-This would also to make software updates smoother.
+This would also make software updates smoother.

-The most likely candidate templates to be overridden are Django's builtin admin (this would turn its ad-hoc overriding system useless) and third apps which come with default templates.
-Both could be overridden from a template residing in some ``TEMPLATE_DIRS`` or from within another application.
+The most likely candidate templates to be overridden are Django's builtin admin (this would make its ad-hoc overriding system useless) and third-party apps which come with default templates.
+Both could be overridden from a template residing in one of the ``TEMPLATE_DIRS`` or from within another application.

 Resources
 ---------